 For cervical cancer, attending screening is a very effective way of reducing the risk of developing the disease.

 The HPV vaccine also helps protect against cancer.
 The vaccine is offered to girls aged 11-13.
+The Government has announced it will be introducing vaccination for boys of the same age.
 Men who have sex with men can request the vaccine through sexual health clinics.

 How the HPV vaccine works